2020 Fee Changes

 - Pre-Construction Meeting

-- Erosion Prevention & Sediment Control (EPSC) Installation
+- Erosion Prevention and Sediment Control (EPSC) Installation

 - Grading Permit Issuance